jamalsoueidan/booking-shopify-embed-app/README.md

 The project includes Shopify Extension and the Shopify Application.

-You must run the ./react-extension application when testing the extension, it will build the react application and move the files automatically to the ./extension/book-appointment-ext, for the extension to work, you also must run the root project.
+You must run the ./shopify-extension-app application when testing the extension, it will build the react application and move the files automatically to the ./extension/book-appointment-ext, for the extension to work, you also must run the root project.

-Run react-extension
+Run shopify-extension-app

 ```shell
 npm start